MichaelGrier/recipe-regent/README.md

 - Passing data between ES6 classes
 - Saving and retrieving data from local storage
 - Using Babel to compile ES6 code
+- Implementing the MVC design pattern in a front end javascript environment